Muhammad: Origins of Islam:

 The Qur’an open on a stand

 The history of the collection and codification of the text of the Qur’an is confusing and contradictory.
-Some sources suggest that the recitations were stored in the chest of the companions, and parts of it were written on the leathery sheets, white stones, palm’s sheets and ostrich bones.
-Others disagree, and their researches indicate that Muhammad’s revelations were not gathered into the single source we know today as the Qur’an until after his death.
-One historical tradition holds that the prophet dictated some revelations to Zayd bin Thaabit and other scribes, while others were remembered and repeated by his closest followers, who learned them by heart.
+Some sources suggest that the recitations were stored in the chest of the companions, and parts of it were written on leathery sheets, white stones, palm’s sheets and ostrich bones.
+Others disagree, and their research indicates that Muhammad’s revelations were not gathered into the single source we know today as the Qur’an until after his death.
+One historical tradition holds that the Prophet dictated some revelations to Zayd bin Thaabit and other scribes, while others were remembered and repeated by his closest followers, who learned them by heart.

 Within ten years of their Prophet’s death the Believers had spread their idea of monotheism to Syria, Iraq, Persia, and Egypt, moving over the next three decades into parts of Europe, North Africa and Central Asia.